sahil-gaikwad94/backend-Fleet/README.md

 `CHAOS=1 docker compose up --build` is the fastest way to watch the Last-Will/watchdog offline detection work end to end.

-One thing worth knowing: the log is ~15 minutes of recorded time and loops forever once it runs out (at `REPLAY_SPEED=2`, about every 7.5 min).
-Each robot's own event-time `t` keeps counting up across loops instead of resetting to 0 — resetting it would trip the backend's own stale-event guard and silently freeze the fleet after lap 1.
-So `t` isn't literally wall-clock time, it's a monotonically increasing per-robot counter, which is all the backend actually needs from it.

 ## Why it's built this way

 (full reasoning in `ANSWERS.md`, scaling/failure walkthroughs in